The Marketer’s Checklist: Creativity, Consistency & Clarity

 Options tend to overwhelm me.
 Not because I’m indecisive, but because of my desire to experience as much as possible.
-That’s why when it came time to choose between the hundreds of sessions and speaker spotlights—and not to mention dozens of food trucks—at HubSpot INBOUND 2019, overwhelmed would’ve been an understatement.
-So, instead of going in with a one-path mindset, I took in as much as possible, covering everything from graphic design and podcasting, to data ethics and channel optimization.
+So, when it came time to choose between the hundreds of sessions and speaker spotlights (and dozens of food trucks) at HubSpot INBOUND 2019, overwhelmed would’ve been an understatement.
+But, instead of going in with a one-path mindset, I took in as much as possible.
+Within less than a week, I covered everything from graphic design and podcasting, to data ethics and channel optimization.

-And although each of the 14 I attended were just as unique as they were insightful, I noticed a pattern as I jumped from session to session: a clear focus on consistency, clarity and creativity.
+And although each of the 14 I attended were just as unique as they were insightful, I noticed a pattern as I jumped from session to session.
+Each presenter emphasized consistency, clarity and creativity.
 While these aren’t new or unusual terms, I now find myself mentally checking off the “3-C’s” whenever I’m consuming or creating content.
-Here’s why:

 In a world cluttered with content, we only have a few seconds to draw people in.
-Most would contribute that to my generation’s declining attention span, but the reality is—most of the content just sucks.
-The best way to stand out from the competition is to think big—I’m talking Red Bull Stratos, OfficeMax rubber ball, or ‘Got Milk?’ kind of big.
+Most would contribute that to my generation’s declining attention span.
+But, the harsh reality is most of the content just sucks.

 One of my favorite spotlights (mostly because of its mission-driven focus, partly because of my undying appreciation for “13 Going on 30”) was Katie Couric’s interview of Once Upon a Farm co-founders Jennifer Gardner and John Foraker.
 Their advice to someone looking to grow a business with a clear conscience?
 Be clear about your purpose.
 Not only when determining your mission statement or core values, but in everything you do.